amaurinorato/lets-code-challenge/README.md

 ## RUNNING WITH DOCKER
 It's also possible to run the project using docker.
 To do that, just run, in the root folder, the following command:
-`docker build . --tag star-wars:latest
+`docker build . --tag amaurinorato/star-wars:latest
 `
 And the run:
-`docker run -p 8080:8080 star-wars
+`docker run -p 8080:8080 amaurinorato/star-wars:latest
 `

+## SWAGGER
+Swagger documentation can be accessed through the endpoint: `http://localhost:8080/swagger-ui.html`

 ## CREATING A REBEL
 To create a rebel, just call the endpoint: `localhost:8080/v1/rebels`, with http method POST.